VowpalWabbit/vowpal_wabbit/README.windows.txt

 **************************************************************************************************************
 (5) Build zlib with Visual Studio 2013

+	The patched version of the sources for zlib are up on https://github.com/nicknussbaum/zlibpatched.git They can also be made as follows.

 	(a)Get the zlib 1.28.0 file from   http://zlib.net/zlib128.zip
 	(b) unzip zlib-1.2.8.zip into the c:\src\vw\zlib-1.2.8